ncatlab/nlab-content/pages/3/1/7/0/713/content.md

 [[David Corfield]]: Oh I see.
 Though I wonder if prettier category theory would have you talk about the underlying sets of $\tilde{A}$ and $B$, and of commutative monoid morphism.

-[[John Baez]]: Sure, in some gold-plated treatment it would be good to carefully distinguish between commutative monoids and their underlying categories, or cocomplete categories and their underlying categories.
-That would be especially nice if we wanted to see 'free cocompletion' as some sort of [[monad]].
+[[John Baez]]: You're right: in some gold-plated treatment it would be good to carefully distinguish between commutative monoids and their underlying categories, or cocomplete categories and their underlying categories.
+That would be especially nice if we wanted to see 'free commutative monoid' or 'free cocompletion' as a of [[monad]].
 But I'm going for a lowbrow approach here; we can gold-plate it later.
+(I really want to get on with proving the Theorem, since doing so will force us to learn about coends.)

-####But really: why should we care?####
+##But really: why should we care?##

 [[Eric]]: Will this also help us understand [[An Exercise in Kantization]]?

 [[John Baez]]:  I don't know and I don't really care.
 I certainly don't want to talk about that stuff here!
-But if you need to understand left Kan extensions or coends, you should find this Theorem helpful.
-And if you're the sort of guy who understands vector spaces better than commutative monoids, you may prefer to understand this Theorem as a souped-up analogue of _this_:
+But if you need to understand left Kan extensions or coends, you should find this Theorem good practice.
+And if you're the sort of guy who likes vector spaces better than commutative monoids, you may prefer to understand the Theorem as a souped-up analogue of _this_:

 **Decategorified Theorem.** Given any set $A$, let $\tilde{A}$ be the vector space with elements of $A$ as its basis, and let $y : A \to \tilde{A}$ be the obvious inclusion.
-If $B$ is a vector space, given any function $F : A \to B$, there is a linear operator $\tilde{F} : \hat{A} \to B$ making this triangle commute:
+If $B$ is a vector space, given any function $F : A \to B$, there is a linear operator $\tilde{F} : \tilde{A} \to B$ making this triangle commute:
 $$
   \array{
      A &\stackrel{F}{\to}& B